ibm-hyper-protect/secure-build-cli/HPSB-VPC.md

 Note: After the secret is updated, you cannot use a state image obtained using the previous one.
 Consider obtaining a state image again with the new secret.

-## How to update the Secure Build Server (SBS)
+## How to update the Hyper Protect Secure Build server

 Complete the following steps:

-1. Export the state image to the Cloud Object Storage (COS) by following the [instructions](SBS-VPC.md#how-to-get-the-state-image).
+1. Export the state image to the Cloud Object Storage (COS) by following the [instructions](HPSB-VPC.md#how-to-get-the-state-image).

 2. Generate the new contract with both the `workload` and `env` sections.
-Use the `workload` section on [this page](https://cloud.ibm.com/docs/vpc?topic=vpc-about-hpsb#hpvs_hpsb), and in the `env` section, make sure that you change the volume name from `test` to `hpsb`.
+Use the `workload` section on [this page](https://cloud.ibm.com/docs/vpc?topic=vpc-about-hpsb#hpvs_hpsb), and in the `env` section, make sure that the volume name is `hpsb`.
 For more information about creating the contract, see [About the contract](https://cloud.ibm.com/docs/vpc?topic=vpc-about-contract_se).

-3. Create a new SBS server as mentioned in the section [Deploying the Secure Build Server](SBS-VPC.md#deploying-the-secure-build-server) by using the contract file.
+3. Create a new HPSB server as mentioned in the section [Deploying the Hyper Protect Secure Build server](HPSB-VPC.md#deploying-the-secure-build-server) by using the contract file.

 4. Initialize the configuration and then Import the state image from COS with same `sbs-config.json` in step 1.
 ```